Incorporating Geo-Diverse Knowledge into Prompting for Increased Geographical Robustness in Object Recognition: Results

-\textbf{There are complementary benefits to using CLIP's internal and external LLM geo knowledge.} This observation is supported by CountryInPrompt+LLM, the combination of CountryInPrompt and CountryLLM, achieving the best Total top-1 performance for every encoder.
+\textbf{There are complementary effects when using CLIP's internal and external LLM geo knowledge.} This observation is supported by CountryInPrompt+LLM, the combination of CountryInPrompt and CountryLLM, achieving the best Total top-1 performance for every encoder.
 The Total gains vs. default CLIP are as large as +3.4 (RN50).
-While CLIP has internal knowledge of country-specific categories, it may be incomplete due to limited representation in the image-text training corpus.
-Adding LLM world knowledge, trained on a different, purely textual corpus, may address the gaps.
-CountryInPrompt+LLM is notably the top setting in 3 of 4 regions for each encoder in terms of top-1 accuracy.
+While CLIP has internal knowledge of country-specific categories, it may be incomplete and imprecise due to limited representation in the image-text training corpus.
+Adding LLM knowledge, trained on a purely textual corpus, may address some gaps.
+CountryInPrompt+LLM is notably the top setting in 3/4 regions for each encoder in top-1 accuracy.